 Development of proficiency in the use of end-user software applications with emphasis on spreadsheet and database.
 Spreadsheet applications include solutions for typical business situations using functions, macros and linking.
 Database applications include development of and querying of databases, linking, generating forms and reports, and developing menus.
-Prerequisite: ISBC 117 or ISBC 217.
-S.
+Prerequisite: ISBA 217.
+F.

 This course covers the fundamentals of database design and management.
 Topics include, but not limited to, database models, database normalization, entity-relationship diagramming, SQL and database implementation and management.
 The course will provide a balance of theory and practical applications and will culminate in database implementation exercises conducted by students.
 F,S.

 Explores principles of networking computer systems; telecommunications hardware, software, and media components; and approaches to efficient business data communications.
 The student will be exposed to telecommunications terminology, concepts, protocols, and logical and physical design of local area networks.
-S.
+On demand.

 An introduction to web application development in a business environment.
 Students learn programming theory, fundamentals and practices in writing programs to meets business requirements, solve business problems, and address business opportunities in the desktop, mobile and/or lnternet/intranet environments.
 S.

 Compensated work experience in areas related to information systems.
 Enrollment in 1 credit grants half-time student status, 2 credits grants full-time status (See Academic Catalog description of Cooperative Education.).
-Prerequisites: ISBC 217 and approval of the Information Systems Cooperative Education/Internship Coordinator.
-Repeatable to 6 credits.
+Prerequisites: ISBA 217 and approval of the Information Systems Cooperative Education/Internship Coordinator.
+Repeatable to 6.00 credits.
 S/U grading.
 F,S,SS.

 An introduction to information security and information assurance.
 The students will achieve a firm intuition about what information security means; be able to recognize potential threats to information confidentiality, integrity and availability; be aware of some of the underlying technologies that address these challenges; and be conversant with current security-related issues in the field.
 This course addresses both the technical and behavioral aspects of information security.
-Prerequisites: ISBC 330, ISBC 340, and ISBC 370.
 F.